Porsil/mildew_detection_in_cherry_leaves/README.md

 - Create a machine Learning model to predict if a leaf is healthy or infected with powdery mildew, based on an image dataset of historical data containing both healthy and powdery mildew infected leaves.
 It is a supervised, 2-class, single-label, classification model.
 - The model outcome will ideally provide the client with a reliable and faster way to diagnose if a tree is infected with powdery mildew or not.
-- The model will be succesfull if an accuracy of at least 97% is obtained on the test set.
+- The model will be successful if an accuracy of at least 97% is obtained on the test set.
 - The model output is defined as a flag, indicating if the leaf is infected with powdery mildew or not and the associated probability of being infected or not.
 The farmers will take a picture of a leaves and upload them to the App.
 - Heuristics: The current detection process is manual verification, where an employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
 With thousands of trees there is the possibility to produce inaccurate diagnostics due to human errors.
 - The dataset contains 4208 images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew.
 - The dataset is located on [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).

 [Table Of Contents](#table-of-contents)

+## User Stories

+- As a client I want an easy to use dashboard, so that I can view and understand the date, model and outcomes.
+- As a client I want to view the average and variability images of healthy cherry leaves and cherry leaves infected with powdery mildew, so that I can visually differentiate between the two classifications.
+- As a client I want to view the difference between an average healthy cherry leaf and an average cherry leaf infected with powdery mildew, so that I can visually differentiate between the two classifications.
+- As a client I want to view an image montage for both healthy cherry leaves and cherry leaves infected with powdery mildew, so that I can visually differentiate between the two classifications.
+- As a client I want to upload images of cherry leaves and be given a prediction of the classification with above 97% accuracy, so that I can determine the health of the cherry tree.
+- As a client I want a downloadable report of the predictions given, so that I can retain a copy of the predictions.

 ## Dashboard Design - Streamlit App User Interface